Nazanin-hub/kickstarter-analysis/README.md

   2. As the amount of goals increases, the percentage of success decreases.

-  3. There isn't any canceled projects for Plays subcategory.
+  3. There aren't any canceled projects for Plays subcategory.

 - What are some limitations of this dataset?

-  1. Variance of backers' donations has not been considered in this dataset.
+  1. The Variance of backers' donations has not been considered in this dataset.
 It gives us a sort of understanding of the distribution of donations.

-  2. Percentage of pledged has not been considered in this dataset.
+  2. The Percentage of pledged has not been considered in this dataset.

-  3. State or city of each country has not been mentioned in this dataset.
+  3. The State or city of each country has not been mentioned in this dataset.

 - What are some other possible tables and/or graphs that we could create?